Brenda Hill, Westside Christian Administrator

 - Principal, Rosa Parks Elementary 2010-13

-- Education and Program Director, Khor Wakow School Project 2013 – ongoing
+- Education and Program Director, Khor Wakow Project 2013 – Present

-Personally, I am married to Donn and we have two sons, two daughter in-laws and a grandson.
-We enjoy time with our families and friends, reading, writing, kayaking, fishing, and sunsets at the lake.
+Personally, I am married to Donn and we have two sons, two daughter in-laws and one very special grandson.
+I enjoy time with family and friends, reading, writing, kayaking, biking, and sunsets at the lake.

 My name is Jennifer Haugaard.
 I teach the youngest students at Westside Christian.
 I love the environment that God has led us to have at Westside, where we get to really know each individual student well, and provide just what each student needs.
 I love to teach by imagining what would make learning fun for kids and seeing things through the eyes of a child.
 Teaching at Westside is a dream-come-true for me.
 Nothing gives me more joy than seeing the children develop a love for learning as they begin to become readers, writers, and mathematicians, while at the same time being able to develop a love for Jesus.